MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### Oscillators/Clocks

 ​	One 33.33Mhz active crystal oscillator provides a stable clock for the PS system.
-The other one 50Mhz active  crystal oscillator provides additional clocks for the PL logic.
+The other 50Mhz active  crystal oscillator provides additional clocks for the PL logic.

 | Position | Signal Name | Frequency | Pin Number |
 | :------: | :---------: | :-------: | :--------: |